 For love’s old anguish and new love’s delights.

 We are become like lost men on the moon,

 Dread wanderers on the mountains of the moon

 Thus have we seen the moons’ dark fortresses

 Stand like the ghosts of stunted fantasies.

-Those readers interested in Wellesely can find out more about the writer at the Orlando Project , which is a subscribed service.
-One of Wellesely’s editors was Kathleen Raine, whose poem, Winter Fire is linked on this blog.
-Raine also prefaced an edition of A Vision, by W.B Yeats, who is much on my mind given the vandalism that occurs at Knocknarea Mountain in Sligo.
+Dreamers, by Dorothy Wellesley is taken from Early Poems by Dorothy Wellesley.
+I accessed the .pdf of her publication, digitized by The Library of the University of California, Los Angeles.
+Those readers interested in Wellesley can find out more about the writer at the Orlando Project.
+One of Wellesley’s editors was Kathleen Raine, whose poem, Winter Fire is linked on this blog.
+Raine also prefaced an edition of A Vision, by W.B Yeats.